-- Spasm Headache: Damage to the neck and upper back muscles can cause headaches.
-Symptoms that typically accompany these headaches include stiffness, swelling, and a reduced range of motion.
+- Spasm Headache: Damage to the neck and upper back muscles can cause head pain.
+Symptoms that typically accompany these include stiffness, swelling, and a reduced range of motion.

-- Whiplash Headache: Whiplash headaches typically manifest near the base of the skull, and they are frequently accompanied by neck pain or stiffness, dizziness, and fatigue.
-These headaches often don’t appear until many days or weeks after the collision.
+- Whiplash Headache: Whiplash head pain typically manifest near the base of the skull, and they are frequently accompanied by neck pain or stiffness, dizziness, and fatigue.
+These often don’t appear until many days or weeks after the collision.

 - Fracture Headache: Fractures to the skull or neck bone may cause painful headaches.
 Pain is often most intense at the back of the head and neck, and it is frequently accompanied by nausea, confusion, slurred speech, and neck stiffness.